Emil W. Ciurczak

 - Pharmaceutical Manufacturing Magazine, Check out my monthly column (Therapeutic Dose) at www.pharmamanufacturing.com

 - The Pittsburgh Conference and Exposition 2018 - PittCon: 26 February-1 March, 2018, Orlando, Florida, USA.
+I'll be down in Orlando from Saturday, February 24th through Saturday, March 4th.
 Presented since 1950, PittCon works in collaboration with Spectroscopy Society of Pittsburgh (SSP) and the Society of Analytical Chemists of Pittsburgh (SACP) to help in the development, research, and future excellence of science education and its implementation for providing best medical assistance.
-I will be chairing a session, exploring the exhibits, and having fun seeing all the latest equipment. http://pittcon-expo2018.org
+I will be chairing a morning session on Tuesday, Feb.
+27th, then exploring the exhibits, and having fun seeing all the latest equipment for the rest of the week. http://pittcon-expo2018.org

 Course Topics Include: